NDAR/nda-tools/README.md

 ```

 **Note** - the examples above use double quotes to enclose the regular expression, which should work in Windows shells (
 Powershell and cmd) and Linux/Mac shells (Bash).
-The type of quotes (single, double or none) used may be important.
+The type of quotes (single, double, or none) used may be important.
 You
-should consult your shell documentation if the value of the regular expressions, which are printed out at the begining
+should consult your shell documentation if the value of the regular expressions, which are printed out at the beginning
 of program execution, do not match what you expect.

 ### Fixing QA Errors

 A QA check is performed on all data after it has been submitted to NDA for inconsistencies in data-points including sex,
-subjeckey, interview age and interview date.
-If any problems are found with the data, an email will be sent to the users
+subjeckey, interview age, and interview date.
+If any problems are found with the data, an email will be sent to the
+users
 who created the submission along with a report of the errors that were found by NDA.

 To fix the data in NDA for your submission, you need to replace all of the csv files which contained errors in your